microsudaqua/Microsudaqua/content/pt/groups/observatory/SAMO.md

 weight = 120 # Order that this section will appear.

-title = "Observatório Microbiano no Atlântico Sul (SAMO)" subtitle = "Uruguai"
+title = "SAMO -- Observatório Microbiano no Atlântico Sul" subtitle = "Uruguai"

 [design]